willyywt/willyywt.github.io/about.md

 If you have any suggestions for improvement, send me a pull request: [github.com/willyywt/willyywt.github.io/pulls](https://github.com/willyywt/willyywt.github.io/pulls).
 Remember I am not always on the mood for reviewing pull requests.

 ## Hello World announce (First blog)
 The very first "hello world" page: [Github Pages Hello World](2021/10/17/hello-github-pages.html).

-Initially just hello world but has evolved to a meta page now.
+Initially just hello world but has evolved to a meta page now which discusses my motivations and some possible plans behind the blog.